RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 ============

-The concept of scheduling in real-time systems dictates the ability to provide immediate response to specific external events, particularly the necessity of scheduling tasks to run within a specified time limit after the occurrence of an event.
+The concept of scheduling in real-time systems dictates the ability to provide an immediate response to specific external events, particularly the necessity of scheduling tasks to run within a specified time limit after the occurrence of an event.
 For example, software embedded in life-support systems used to monitor hospital patients must take instant action if a change in the patient's